 The type of suction equipment used depends on several factors:

 - Resource availability

 - Provider/caretaker expertise

 - The target area of the airway requiring suctioning

 The human airway can be broadly divided into two parts:

 - Upper airway – mouth, nose, oropharynx, nasopharynx, and laryngopharynx

-- Lower airway – Trachea, major and segmental bronchi and terminally alveoli
+- Lower airway – trachea, major and segmental bronchi, and terminally alveoli

 Airways suctioning is indicated for multiple reasons.
-Most commonly suctioning is done for removal of secretions from the respiratory tract, but sometimes also for removal of blood or other materials like meconium in specific cases.
+Most commonly, suctioning is done for the removal of secretions from the respiratory tract, but sometimes also for the removal of blood or other materials like meconium in specific cases.
 Airway suctioning is also performed for diagnostic purposes.
 For example, airway secretions may be sent for microbiological and histological review.
 Additionally, suctioning is performed to maintain the patency of artificial airways such as an endotracheal tube or a tracheostomy tube.

 This article will describe the procedure in an acute care setting in a patient with an artificial airway.